mmsaki/rush/readme.md

-#  ▦Rush ⤽ ⤼ Flashloan Rush
+# Rush ⤽ ⤼ Flashloan Rush
 ![Rush](./images/rush_flashloans/rush_flashloans.002.jpeg)

-## ▨Category for ETHOnline 2022
+## Category for ETHOnline 2022

 ### **Decentralized Finance (Defi)**

-Rush ⤽ 🎠 ⤼ `0` debt
+I created this forex tool to help onboard DeFi users to using flashloans on lending protocols like Aave, all while keeping their debt at zero.
+With this tool, anyone can learn how to use flashloans, even if they don't have a technical background.

-## ▨GitHub Repository
+## GitHub Repository
 [**Rush Flashloans**](https://github.com/mmsaki/rush)

-## ▨Short Description
-**Rush** makes it easy for Defi users to borrow from Aave's **lending pool** but remain with `0` debt allowing you to possibly stay forever **debt free**.
-Later we will add our flashloan strategis to **Yearn Vaults** as a strategy to boost yields.

-## ▨Long Description
+## Description

+Aave v3 Core lending pool allows you to borrow assets using flashloan contracts.
+If your goal is to stay debt-free, you can borrow crypto assets as needed as long as you can prove that you have enough collateral.
+You need to understand the risks of financial burdens from borrowing assets and getting liquidated, especially when market movements are volatile and against you.
+In order to avoid maximum losses, the only strategy you have left is using flashloans.

-**Rush** provides you with python scripts that interacts with **Aave v3 Core lending pool** to borrow assets using **flashloan contracts**.
-Defi users can rely on simple tools to borrow crypto assets.
-Sometimes borrowing assets can be a financial burden to you.
-When you **borrow assets** traditionally you are at risk of a forced **liquiditation** to pay off outstanding debt when the maket movements are against you.
-This will lead to **max losses** on your porfolio.
-Rush Flashloans provides an efficient way to benefit from your current borrowing positions.
-If you supplied **collateral** on Aave, then flahloans might benefit you.
-We want all the Defi users without any technical backgrounds to learn how to use flashloans without complications.
-We want to ensure Rush provides **secure contracts** to flashloan with Aave lending pools.
-Flashloans allow users to **stay debt free**.
-You only have to pay a **flashloan premium fee** currently at `0.09%`.
+With this project, my goal is to provide you with a forex tool to help you maximize your borrowing power and debt positions.
+If you have provided collateral on Aave before, this might be of great use to you.
+All DeFi users, with or without technical backgrounds, can learn how to use flashloans without any complications.
+We want to ensure our forex tool provides secure interactions with Aave's lending pools using flashloan receiver smart contracts.
+You only have to pay a flashloan premium fee, currently at 0.09%.

 | :warning: WARNING          |